Verde Restaurant and Bar

 The Vibe

-- Setting: Tucked into an old Victorian-era building on Riley Street, Verde splits across two levels with dark timber finishes creating a warm, casual atmosphere downstairs.
+- Setting: Tucked into a heritage Victorian building on Riley Street, Verde spreads across two levels with distinct personalities.
+The ground floor dining room features dark timber finishes that create a warm, casual atmosphere, while upstairs houses a more relaxed bar space perfect for pre or post-meal drinks.

 What People Love